 How common is neck pain?

-Neck pain is a common problem, with approximately two-thirds of the population suffering from neck pain at some point in their lives (Binder 2007).
+Neck pain is a common problem in a busy city like Hong Kong.
+Studies show that approximately two-thirds of the Westernized population suffer from neck pain at some point in their lives (Binder 2007).

 What are the causes of neck pain?